 Great anecdote shared with me by the bride and groom:

 For their wedding favors, they wanted to give away local Brooklyn candy and found a wonderful candy shop that will remain undisclosed for reasons soon to follow.
 The candy maker, a self-stylized modern-day Willy Wonka, was initially unsure he could take their wedding order since the largest one he had ever done prior was for about 15 people.
 He expressed reservations because he wanted to, “save his stock for many other customers to experience.”
 When their parents offered to pay more he refused saying he wasn’t doing it for the money, but for the craft.
 Fortunately, the bride and groom are some of the kindest people and the candy man relented.
-Needless to say, this artisanal candy maker does not want to be discovered by large orders.
+Needless to say, this artisanal candy maker does not want to be discovered.